peachbastard/the-beastlands/src/site/notes/Ionntrás Campaign/Recaps/2024-02-24 Heal Me With Poison.md

 	- Minksi says that she can use it as her new hand
 	- Minksi asks the party what she should name the snake and Reed says, "Snakey"
 	- Minksi doesn't respond to Reed, but just silently glares at her, then announces that she's naming it Gummy
-	- Gummy jumps into the water, then pokes its head over the boat
+	- Gummy jumps into the water then pokes its head over the boat
 - Captain Minksi hypothesizes that, "Once upon a time there was a place of great snakes and panthers, and it was a place where people would get their boons.
 This army were going here to get their boon, but the slugs were jealous and turned to army into stone"
 	- Minksi asks if anyone else has any theories about the cave
 	- Reed says she doesn't, but that the best way to form a solid hypothesis is to gather more data